MelindaZhang2020/CI-MS4-Kumite-Dojo/testing.md

 *Solution* - add  `target="_blank" `  to the  `ìmg` element

-*Bug* - product sub images are non clickable for zoon view.
+*Bug* - product sub images are non clickable for zoom view.

 *Solution* - add achor tage `<a> ` to sub imgage element